 Exercise may not always be easy, but it has huge benefits for your mental, physical and social wellbeing.
 And remember exercise need not mean going to the gym or pushing yourself to the limits – if walking or yoga are more up your street, these are also great for your body and mind.

 Enjoying the “feel good” after effects and the surrounding elements of exercise (e.g. socialising, time away) is a great start, but if you learn to love the movement itself exercise can become even better.

 Learning to love exercise is only one piece of the puzzle, but if you can crack that everything else will become a lot easier.
 Different things work for different people and perhaps the suggestions in this article aren’t helpful for you.
 I’ll be posting more blogs in the coming months related to exercise motivation, so please comment below or contact me if you have any suggestions for topics.

 As I’ve spent most of my career writing academic research papers, I’m pretty new to blogging and have been learning loads from Hubspot bloggers.
 I’d love to hear your feedback, so please use the comments below to tell me what you like, what you don’t, and any questions you’d like me to cover in future blogs.

-Made Up to Move offers affordable psychology services to help people with the mental aspects of exercise and physical activity.
-If you’d like further support in understanding and changing your own relationship with exercise, please get in touch about 1-to-1 mentoring (currently free).
+Made Up to Move offers psychology services to help people with the mental aspects of exercise, food and weight.
+If you’d like further support in understanding and changing your own relationship with movement or food, please find details of 1-to-1 support here.